 My name is prof.dr.ir.
-Boudewijn van Dongen and I am full Professor in Computer Science at Eindhoven University of Technology.
+Boudewijn van Dongen and I am full Professor in Data Science at Eindhoven University of Technology.

 Contact me at:

 P.O. box 513, 5600 MB, Eindhoven, The Netherlands

 Room: Metaforum 7.064